dbhilder/dbhilder.github.io/oooh/index.md

 ### Account Management

 While Firebase provided the authentication and authorization services for the mobile app, there was still a need to manage the user data and preferences that were specific to our platform.
 This included things like display names, avatars, and various account settings and preferences.
-The account service provided a REST API that the app and customer support tools could use to manage these settings.
+The account service provided both a REST and GraphQL API that the app and customer support tools could use to manage these settings.

 ### Chat